“Can I get you something to drink?”

 You have people visiting you at your home.
-You want them to feel comfortable, so you're going to offer them a drink.
-You ask:
+You want them to feel comfortable, so you offer them a drink by asking this.

 Can I get you something to drink?